Flag of Bosnia and Herzegovina: Alternative flag proposals

 The first flag that was proposed in the First Set of Proposals was the "Czech Pattern", similar to the flag of the Czech Republic.
 It was intended to represent all three constitutive nations living in Bosnia and Herzegovina.
 The next proposal was the "Laurel branch".
-It is based on the light blue color of the United Nations Flag.
+It is based on the light blue colour of the United Nations flag.
 It would have had a golden olive branch in the middle.
 The olive branch is taken from the United Nations emblem.
 The flag would have only one branch.
-The branch was rotated around 30 degrees counterclockwise.
+The branch was rotated around 30 degrees anticlockwise.
 The third proposal was the "Map" proposal.
-It would also use the United Nations light blue color; however, there would be the addition of a white outline map of Bosnia and Herzegovina.
-No official text was ever published specifying the color of the outline, but it probably would have been white.
+It would also use the United Nations' light blue colour; however, there would be the addition of a white outline map of Bosnia and Herzegovina.
+No official text was ever published specifying the colour of the outline, but it probably would have been white.